PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（2）GTC：Attention guides CTC training strategy**

-[GTC](https://arxiv.org/pdf/2002.01276.pdf)（Guided Training of CTC），using the Attention module and loss to guide the CTC loss training and fuse the expression of multiple text features is an effective strategy to improve text recognition.
-Using this strategy, the Attention module is completely removed during prediction, and no time-consuming is added in the inference stage, and the accuracy of the recognition model is further improved to 75.8% (+1.82%).
+[GTC](https://arxiv.org/pdf/2002.01276.pdf) (Guided Training of CTC), using the Attention module to guide the training of CTC to fuse multiple features is an effective strategy to improve text recognition accuracy.
+No more time-consuming is added in the inference process as the Attention module is completely removed during prediction.
+The accuracy of the recognition model is further improved to 75.8% (+1.82%).
 The training process is as follows:

 <div align="center">
     <img src="../ppocr_v3/GTC.png" width=800>